billpaulwalker/azure-fabric-lakehouse-modernization/README.md

 It is intentionally designed to demonstrate **how modern Azure data platforms evolve into Microsoft Fabric**.

-> 💡 This is not just a pipeline demo — it is a **real-world architecture simulation** focused on scalability, reusability, and modernization strategy.

 ---

 ## 🎯 What This Project Proves